nabila-natasha/volve-snowflake-data-platform/README.md

 Oil Production + Water Production
 ```

-Increasing water cut can indicate changing well or reservoir behaviour.
+Note: this is a **volume-weighted** ratio (sum of water ÷ sum of total liquid over the period), not a naive average of daily ratios — averaging pre-computed daily percentages directly would distort the result by giving equal weight to low-volume and high-volume days.

-The analysis identifies wells where water contribution increases relative to total liquid production.
+Increasing water cut can indicate reservoir maturity / water breakthrough.
+The analysis identifies wells where water contribution increases relative to total liquid production over time.

 ---